joeltg/joelgustafson.com/content/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit.md

 }
 ```

 `sync` uses the methods in the `Source` and `Target` interfaces to yield `Delta` objects for every key-wise difference between the source and target leaf entries.
-This format generalizes the three kinds of “differences” there can be between key/value stores:
+This format generalizes the three kinds of differences there can be between key/value stores:

 1. `sourceValue !== null && targetValue === null` means the source tree has an entry for `key` but the target tree doesn’t.
 2. `sourceValue === null && targetValue !== null` means the target tree has an entry for `key` but the source tree doesn’t.